MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 - To remove open access on the environment or resource, select **Restrict permission** in **Pipeline permissions**.

-- When permissions are restricted, you can allow specific pipelines to deploy to the environment or specific resource.
+- When permissions are restricted, you can allow specific pipelines to deploy to the environment or to a specific resource.
 Select **+** and choose from the list of pipelines to allow.

 ## FAQ